View from Mount Defiance, Pinnacles National Park

 If you want to go ...

 In my opinion, the view from Mt Defiance is one of the best in Pinnacles National Park.
-Enough hikers continue follow this route that it remains relatively brush-free and mostly apparent.
+Enough hikers have been using this route to keep it relatively brush-free and mostly apparent.
 Some cairns help mark the route where tread disappears, e.g. when traversing some rocky sections (there is no unnatural flagging).
 But the path can be faint in places or crossed by deer trails, so route-finding experience is needed - and a GPS with the route loaded definitely helps!
-Note that the start is not marked and below 1100 ft elevation deer trails abound so there are multiple possible routes - above that, you find a heavily trafficked deer trail and the route becomes more apparent.
+Note that up to 1100 ft elevation deer trails abound so there are multiple possible routes - above that, you should find a heavily trafficked deer trail and the route becomes more apparent.
+Round trip is 3.6 miles with 2700 ft. total elevation gain.

-Instead of eating lunch at the large flat summit, find a place slightly downslope on the not-so-flat side looking west, with its into-the-park views of the High Peaks and Little Pinnacles.
+Instead of eating lunch on the large flat summit, find a place slightly downslope on the not-very-flat side looking west, with its into-the-park views of the High Peaks and Little Pinnacles.
 You've already seen the eastward views on your way up and will again on your way down, but the western views can only be seen while at the top.
-You've climbed all this way up - so savor the unique view you've earned.
+You've climbed all this way up - so savor the unique view you deserve.

 Jack Glendening (credit:p.danielson) Jack Glendening